Sunishka-Sharma/Sunishka-Sharma/README.md

 - 🔭 Space enthusiast and former President of Astronuts, the astronomy society of IIITD
 - 🧠 AI and Computer Architecture specialist with experience in both hardware design and neural network optimization
 - 🌱 Philosophy enthusiast with perfect GPA in all philosophy electives
-- 💡 Passionate about the intersection of AI alignment, hardware acceleration, and systems optimization
+- 💡 Passionate about the intersection of technology, animals, ethics, and AI alignment

 ## Professional Experience